mickiedd/carnd_t1p5/writeup_template.md

 I tried various combinations of parameters and at last decided to use orient = 9, pixel per cell equal to 8, cell per block equal to 2.

+It seems enough to identify cars of a image.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 The code for this step is contained in the 2nd code cell of the IPython notebook p5_classifier.ipynb.